-A retrospective cohort study design was employed to evaluate our research hypothesis by analyzing data from the electronic medical records of the outpatient clinics of Tawam Hospital in Al Ain, United Arab Emirates (UAE).
-We enrolled consecutive Emirati patients aged $\geq$ 18 years from April 1, 2008, to December 31, 2008, who had one of the following baseline conditions: a history of dyslipidemia, smoking, CVD, systolic blood pressure (SBP) $\geq$ 120 mmHg, diastolic blood pressure (DBP) $\geq$ 80 mmHg, serum glycated hemoglobin (HbA1c) level $\geq$ 5.7%, body mass index (BMI) $\geq$ 25 kg/m, and receiving antidiabetic or antihypertensive medications.
-Data were collected at the baseline visits in 2008 and at follow-up visits until September 30, 2018.
-Patients who had been receiving dialysis at baseline or those who underwent kidney transplant were excluded, due to potential inaccuracies in creatinine clearance estimation.
-In addition, patients with incomplete data on height, weight, and serum creatinine levels, and those without a follow-up clinic visit other than the baseline visit were also excluded.
+A retrospective cohort study design was employed to evaluate our research hypothesis by analyzing data from the electronic medical records of the outpatient clinics of Tawam Hospital in Al Ain, UAE.
+We enrolled consecutive Emirati patients aged ≥ 18 years from 1 April to 31 December 2008, who had one of the following baseline conditions: a history of dyslipidemia, smoking, CVD, systolic blood pressure (SBP) ≥ 120 mmHg, diastolic blood pressure (DBP) ≥ 80 mmHg, serum glycated hemoglobin (HbA{1c}) level $\geq 5.7\%$, body mass index (BMI) ≥ 25 kg/ m2, and receiving antidiabetic or antihypertensive medications.
+Data were collected at the baseline visits in 2008 and follow-up visits until 30 September 2018.
+Patients who had been receiving dialysis at baseline or those who underwent kidney transplants were excluded, due to potential inaccuracies in CrCl estimation.
+Patients with incomplete data on height, weight, and serum creatinine levels, and those without a follow-up clinic visit other than the baseline visit were also excluded.